Recruiting Global Talent for UK Positions

 Employing non-EU students immediately following programme completion

-Students on Tier 4 visas are normally granted a 4 month period which they are permitted to stay in the UK following completion of the programme.
+Students on Tier 4 visas are normally granted a 4 month period during which they are permitted to stay in the UK following completion of the programme.
 This is considered to be vacation time; therefore full-time work is permitted for a non-permanent job.